 Here are some short-comings of legacy recording solutions:

 Installing and maintaining the hardware was expensive/ came at extra cost.

 In comparison to modern solutions, the functionality of legacy hardware is limited.
 Also, it does not feature modern tech developments, such as AI in VoIP.

-Recording, storage and management of calls was supposed to be done by on-site hardware.
+Recording, storage, and management of calls were supposed to be done by on-site hardware.

 Since recordings can only be accessed online via the cloud portal, there is a higher limitation in terms of access.

-On the contrary, call recording service gives vendors the ability to combine the functionality with extra services and tools without hindrances.
-Also, call recording as a service provides higher flexibility and scalability, stable worldwide access to recordings, and increase functionality with things such as idea evaluation, and processing of language.
+On the contrary, the call recording service gives vendors the ability to combine the functionality with extra services and tools without hindrances.
+Also, call recording as a service provides higher flexibility and scalability, stable worldwide access to recordings, and increases the functionality with things such as idea evaluation, and processing of language.

 Call Recording Software Against as a Packaged VoIP Feature